Virtual Accounting

 Common mistakes in forecasting and how to avoid them

 • Stale data, do monthly reconciliations so your forecast reflects reality.
+AI tools now flag data staleness automatically, but the fix still requires clean books.

 • Ignoring seasonality, model demand swings and festivals and slow periods.
+Use historical patterns from at least 12 months of data.

 • Static models, move to rolling forecasts and set automated alerts.
+Continuous AI forecasting eliminates the "set and forget" problem.

 • Missing compliance, map all GST, TDS, and income tax deadlines to cash.
+Late GST filing alone costs ₹50 per day per return.

-• Overcomplication, start with templates and a few drivers, add detail only when it helps decisions.
+• Overcomplication, start with templates and a few drivers.
+Add detail only when it helps decisions.

 Checklist to choose business forecasting tools